matteocorti/check_ssl_cert/README.md

                                    - %SIGALGO%
                                    - %SSL_LABS_HOST_GRADE%
-                                   See --default-format for the default -h,--help,-?
+                                   See --default-format for the default
+      --grep-bin path              Path of the grep binary to be used -h,--help,-?
 This help message
       --http-use-get               Use GET instead of HEAD (default) for the HTTP related checks